 While you shouldn’t take this as a free pass to load your video with everything single thing you’ve ever wanted to share, know that that window is there if you need it.

 3. Evoke some emotion.

-I’m going to recycle one of my favorite statements from Psychology Today for this point: “The emotional response to an ad has far greater influence on a consumer’s reported intent to buy a product than does the ad’s content – by a factor of 3-to-1 for television commercials and 2-to-1 for print ads.”
+I’m going to recycle one of my favourite statements from Psychology Today for this point: “The emotional response to an ad has far greater influence on a consumer’s reported intent to buy a product than does the ad’s content – by a factor of 3-to-1 for television commercials and 2-to-1 for print ads.”

 Of course people want to see that your product or service will save their world.
 That goes without saying.
 But do you know how many other similar products and services out there will do the same thing?
 Sales aren’t won through logic; they’re won through appealing to someone’s emotions.
 How is your product or service going to make someone feel?
 Relieved, safe, looked-after?
 Empowered, excited, limitless?
 Do you simply want to make people laugh?
 Pick your emotion profile, if you will, and design a video campaign that mirrors those feelings.